-Happy 4th Day of National Farm Health and Safety week!
-Today, we will be talking about chemicals used in agriculture and how to use them safely and effectively.
+Today for Farm Health and Safety Week, we will be talking about agrichemicals, chemicals used in agriculture, and how to use them safely and effectively.
 Chemicals may be intimidating and sound a little scary to new users, but with a little research and a lot of caution, they can be great tools!

 3 Major Commercial Fertilizers

-When used correctly and safely, these chemicals can help increase crop size and production making themselves very useful.
+When used correctly and safely, these chemicals can help increase crop size and production making them important additions to any farmer’s repertoire.

 Nitrogen – Commonly used as a plant nutrient to grow taller grass (lawn fertilizer)